cadet/CADET-SMB/README.md

 # Demenstration

-As for the two demonstrated cases (getParameters.m and getParameters2.m) in the repository are both laboratory cases.
+As for the several demonstrated cases in the examples repository are both laboratory cases.
 While the four-column case is from the paper http://www.sciencedirect.com/science/article/pii/S009813540600192X , and the eight-column case is from the paper http://www.sciencedirect.com/science/article/pii/S0959152401000051.
-But the data of case for the ternary components (getParameters3.m) is totally fake.
+But the data of case for the ternary components in binary separation is totally fake, which is extended from the eight-column case.
+The five-column case for the ternary separation is from the paper, http://www.sciencedirect.com/science/article/pii/S002196731101363X.

+You can directly use the demonstration cases by coping it from the examples directory into the Forward/Optimization directory, then changing the file name to getParameters.m.

 You can also write your own parameter routines by refering the getParameters.m.